 Why is Open Adoption So Popular?
 [A Brief History of Adoption]

-In a closed adoption in Florida, there is little to no identifying information shared about birth parents with adoptive parents and their adopted child.
-For decades, this was common practice in adoption.
-Sadly, adoption was viewed as secretive at the time, and severing all contact between birth and adoptive families was falsely considered the most beneficial option for everyone involved.
+For many decades, the majority of American private adoptions were closed.
+In a closed adoption in Florida, there is little to no identifying information shared about prospective birth parents with adoptive parents and their adopted child.
+Sadly, adoption was viewed as secretive for most of American history, and severing all contact between birth and adoptive families was incorrectly considered the most beneficial option for everyone involved.

-Nine out of 10 adoptions today are open adoptions.
-This signifies a healthier approach to adoptions that focuses on a mutually beneficial outcome for adoptees, birth parents and adoptive parents, and removes the antiquated social stigmas surrounding adoption.
+Today, nine out of 10 adoptions are at least semi-open.
+This signifies a healthier approach to adoptions, focusing on a mutually beneficial outcome for adoptees, birth parents and adoptive parents and removing the antiquated social stigmas surrounding adoption.

 Open adoptions are whatever you want them to be.
+You are in charge every step of the way, and your adoption specialist and the family you choose will respect your wishes.
 The level of openness lies on a scale, so some adoptions may be very open and flexible, which might include:

 Exchanging email addresses, phone numbers, mailing addresses, or whatever you like so that you stay in touch most easily